adas1gupta/Leetcode/Stack/Implement-Stack-Using-Queues/README.md

 ## Notes:
  - For O(n) push, append first, pop and append elements except for the last element in the deque, and only return the first element for the top method.
  - If you do self.stack[-1], it returns the last item in the queue.
+ - Same for O(n) pop.
+Just pop and append until the last element, then pop the last element.

 ## 🧪 Code
 See `solution.py`